sghuang19/portfolio/source/_posts/hexo-next-custom-pages.md

 ## Regular custom pages

 [NexT documentation](https://theme-next.js.org/docs/theme-settings/custom-pages)
-suggested creating a directory for each page, and put content in the `index.md` file under it:
+suggests creating a directory for each page and putting the content in the `index.md` file under it:

 ```yaml
 # _config.next.yml